taskforcesh/bullmq/docs/gitbook/guide/jobs/repeatable.md

 # Repeat Strategy

-By default, we are using [cron-parser](https://www.npmjs.com/package/cron-parser) in out repeat strategy if it's not defined.
+By default, we are using [cron-parser](https://www.npmjs.com/package/cron-parser) in the default repeat strategy for cron expressions.

-User can define a different strategy to schedule repeatable jobs.
+It is possible to define a different strategy to schedule repeatable jobs.
+For example we can create a custom one for RRULE:

 ```typescript
 import { Queue, QueueScheduler, Worker } from 'bullmq';